 How to find jobs in Germany?

-There is an abundance of opportunities for jobs in Germany for Indian fresher that you can take a closer look at.
+There is an abundance of opportunities for jobs in Germany for Indian freshers that you can take a closer look at.
 Here are some ways that you can find jobs in Germany:

-- If you have a university degree from Germany, you can easily get the residence permit with rights to apply in the employment market.
+- If you have a university degree from Germany, you can easily get a residence permit with the right to apply in the employment market.
 You can apply for this permit after finishing your studies and this will remain valid for up to 18 months for finding your job.
 You should have proof of covering living costs for this period.

 - Expatica job is one portal that emphasizes on expats and other English-speaking jobs in the country.
 You will find numerous updated jobs here for English speakers and those speaking other languages as well, throughout numerous industries and business sectors.

-- If you hail from the EEA, EU or Switzerland, you may seek a job in Germany via the EURES (European Employment Services) official portal.
-EURES is a job portal network which lies within the aegis of the European Commission and aims at supporting free movement within the EEA itself.
-Along with seeking work, you may upload your CV while obtaining guidance on administrative and legal issues involved for working in the country.
+- If you hail from the EEA, EU, or Switzerland, you may seek a job in Germany via the EURES (European Employment Services) official portal.
+EURES is a job portal network that lies within the aegis of the European Commission and aims at supporting free movement within the EEA itself.
+Along with seeking work, you may upload your CV while obtaining guidance on administrative and legal issues involved in working in the country.
 Autumn and spring job fairs are also held by EURES.

-- The Federal Employment Agency is the biggest provider for labor market services in Germany, has a network encompassing more than 700 agencies and offices throughout the whole country.
+- The Federal Employment Agency is the biggest provider of labor market services in Germany and has a network encompassing more than 700 agencies and offices throughout the whole country.
 The International Placement Service offers details about available work opportunities, inclusive of casual work.
-You may post a profile on the job portal including information about your qualifications and experience, type of job and position that you are looking for and so on.
+You may post a profile on the job portal including information about your qualifications and experience, the type of job and position that you are looking for, and so on.

-- There are several other job websites that you can try looking for job in Germany including Monster, Kimeta, Jobooh, JobStairs, Kununu and MeineStellenboersen.
-You can also try The Local, Toplanguage jobs, Craigslist and English jobs along with Academics, Staufenbiel, Jobware and Stepstone.
+- There are several other job websites that you can try looking for jobs in Germany including Monster, Kimeta, Jobooh, JobStairs, Kununu, and MeineStellenboersen.
+You can also try The Local, Top language jobs, Craigslist, and English jobs along with Academics, Staufenbiel, Jobware, and Stepstone.

-- You may approach recruitment agencies which are required to be members of the Federal Employer’s Association of Personnel Service Providers or BAP (Bundesarbeitgeberverband der Personaldienstleister).
+- You may approach recruitment agencies that are required to be members of the Federal Employer’s Association of Personnel Service Providers or BAP (Bundesarbeitgeberverband der Personaldienstleister).